 We used a variety of grasses, red/orange Torch Gingers, blue Agapanthus, green Agapanthus, tropical leaves and tall Cypress.
 I think King Tut would have approved!

 As member of the flower council, a few of us create a fresh arrangement every Monday for behind the information desk in the North building of the Art Museum.
 This copper vessel is something I designed and had made years ago.
 I had it made in the town of Santa Clara de Cobre, Mexico, about a 3 1/2 hour drive from San Miguel de Allende.
 This town is known world wide for its copper work.
 This is one of the towns in which I will be taking my group in February for my Artesans & Architecture tour.
 We will have a demonstration of an artist creating a copper piece and later, visit a home of a weaver of the traditional wool ponchos.
+We kept the opening of King Tut in mind when we designed the arrangement above by using Proteas, white Hypericum, Safari Sunset Proteas and Tree Ferns.
+I love how the patina on the copper vessel compliments the orange, copper tones of the Proteas.

 It was a fun, full day.